chonlatee11/Docker-Project-Thesis/README.md

 # Docker-Project-Thesis
  ### run on docker container
- To run project can use cmd
+ To run all services can use cmd
  *docker compose up -d*